-- (i) To adjust the revenue and expenditure downwards if there is material under collection of revenue during the current year - (ii) to appropriate additional revenues from National and Provincial Government that have become available over and above those anticipated in the annual budget, but only to revise or accelerate spending programmes already budgeted for; - (iii) to authorise unforeseen and unavoidable expenditure recommended by the Mayor - (iv) to authorise unauthorised expenditure as anticipated by section 28(2)(g) of the MFMA - (v) to authorise the spending of funds that were unspent at the end of the past financial year where the under-spending could not reasonably have been foreseen at the time to include projected roll-overs when the annual budget for the current year was approved by the council - (vi) to correct any errors in the annual budget
+- (b) The adjustments budget will be compiled more than once a year if intended adjustment fall once of the following categories: - (i) To adjust the revenue and expenditure downwards if there is material under collection of revenue during the current year; - (ii) To appropriate additional revenues from National and Provincial Government that have become available over and above those anticipated in the annual budget, but only to revise or accelerate spending programs already budgeted for; - (iii) To authorise unforeseen and unavoidable expenditure recommended by the Mayor;

+- (iv) To authorise unauthorised expenditure as anticipated by section 28(2)(g) of the MFMA; - (v) To authorise the spending of funds that were unspent at the end of the past financial year where the under-spending could not reasonably have been foreseen at the time to include projected roll-overs when the annual budget for the current year was approved by the council; and - (vi) To correct any errors in the annual budget.

-The adjustment budgets for the above mentioned categories will be tabled to council at the first available opportunity after above mentioned events occurred
+The adjustment budgets for the above mentioned categories will be tabled to council at the first available opportunity after above mentioned events occurred:

-- c) the adjustment budget will be treated in the same manner as the annual budget in terms of calculations and implementation - d) The adjustments budget must be approved by Council.
+- (c) the adjustment budget will be treated in the same manner as the annual budget in terms of calculations and implementation; and - (d) The adjustments budget must be approved by Council.